biancco/QR_GUI_python/README.md

 Display upside camera
 Vision recognition for the object (this process is not shown to user)
-Recognition result return & show to user
+> Problem with using single resource at two places Recognition result return & show to user